logo

 When creating your candidate profile on Zoho, make sure that you list all your supervisory or management experience.

-We recommend joining us at one of our events first, so you can get to know us and our team.
+We recommend joining us at one of our events first, so you can get to know our team and us.
 It will allow you to see how we work and find out more about any opportunities we might have.

 How do I let you know my accessibility needs?

-Before you sign up for an event, please have a look at the specific roles that we are undertaking at the festival.
-You can see this on each festival information page.
-If you have any questions about the roles please get in touch with us directly at info@ethicalstaff.co.uk
+Before you sign up for an event/festival, please have a look at the specific roles that we are undertaking at the festival.
+You can see this on each job advertisement.
+If you have any questions about the roles please get in touch with us directly at team@ethicalstaff.co.uk

 If you do not declare a condition which could affect your ability to work with us, Ethical Staffing may not be able to provide the support you need.
 Please send us any relevant information as soon as you can so that we can facilitate a seamless experience.